-Normally, there is some sort of quick training and indoctrination involved before you are allowed to walk the shelter dogs.
-But afterwards, there is nothing more rewarding then taking an appreciative mutt out for a stroll and watch its tail wag in happiness.
+Normally, there is some sort of quick training and orientation involved before you are allowed to walk the shelter dogs.
+But afterwards, there is nothing more rewarding than taking an appreciative mutt out for a stroll and watching its tail wag in happiness.

 Looking for something to do outside that doesn't involve driving somewhere?
 Grow something in your yard.
 Flowers are beautiful and can really accent the exterior of your home.
 Vegetables are tasty, healthy and can save you money.

 Growing your own takes a little research, but consider a raised bed garden and try the square foot method.
 There is always something to do with your garden: weed pulling, staking up plant vines, reducing pests and harvesting.
 Not only is it convenient, but can be accomplished in small chunks of your time.
 Grow well, eat well.

 Somewhere near your home is a spot just waiting for you to clean it.
 I live near a bus stop and gas station.
 When I finally cleared the tall weeds off of the embankment near my house, I picked up two, large garbage bags of trash.
 All of it was small stuff.
 There was that much litter hiding in the weeds.